richardnadj/rekaf/README.md

 *Default* `true`
 *Expects* `boolean`

 This is a superior version of using a screen to detect when to close the select.
 This works out if you have clicked something that is not the fake list and closes based on that result.
-It requires that the list has `fake-select` as a parent to the item you are clicking.
+It requires that the list has `rekaf--opened` as a parent to the item you are clicking.

 	$(selector).rekaf({useScreen: false});